Ajqx255/Hack-The-Box/Vaccine/README.md

     ![image](https://user-images.githubusercontent.com/29686845/133384641-ee391953-ce3f-40a4-8a4e-c50499c56ed3.png)
   - Which did not work, but it dawned on me as soon as we were denied permisson.
 (Dont Laugh at me... or do its fun to laugh and learn from our mistakes) there is a big hint in the name ftpuser. we have a open port and protocol that use ftp and [FileZilla](https://filezilla-project.org/) is a ftp software so we might have better luck there.
 3. Port 21 FTP
-  - Well run the [FTP](https://linux.die.net/man/1/ftp) command as seen below:
+  - We will run the [FTP](https://linux.die.net/man/1/ftp) command as seen below:
     - `ftp 10.10.10.46`
     - ![image](https://user-images.githubusercontent.com/29686845/133386609-e80d051e-f851-4fe8-9552-d98a426f5aae.png)
   - Now that we are succesfully connected lets see what we can find.